If you’re a student, the chances are that you’ve heard of Git. Git is a powerful version control system that is used by many software developers.

 You’ve now created a GitLab account for your courses.
 After you’ve created the project, you can copy the project URL.
 Alternatively, you get it from a clone URL.

 Permissions and Roles in your GitLab Project

-Please note that the users you add have varied abilities defined by their role in specific projects or groups.
-If you have a user in both your project and project’s group, that user will assume the highest role in both your public and internal projects
+Please note that the users you add have varied abilities defined by their roles in specific projects or groups.
+If you have a user in both your project and the project’s group, that user will assume the highest role in both your public and internal projects

 Public and internal projects have different rules for who can be a Guest.
 If you have a team member who exits a team project, all the merge requests and issues assigned to them will be automatically unassigned.

 Adding or Importing Users

 Now that you’ve created a project, it’s time to add some collaborators.
 GitLab makes it easy to add collaborators to your project.
 Before adding collaborators to your project, here are a few basics you need to know about adding collaborators;

 - Your team’s users and groups that have access to your project are known as ‘Members.’

 - Each member of your group is assigned a role.
 This role defines what they can do in your project.
 For example, a project member can;